vanbujm/con-ai/post.md

 My main goal is to explore and test this new training strategy that I’ve termed **Societal AI**.
 This approach will use a similar setup to Constitutional AI; basically, I'll take a pre-trained conversational AI model, ask it a bunch of questions designed to elicit unsafe responses, then ask it to review its response from the perspective of a societal role.
-This will allow me to generate a new set of training data, that can then be used to further train the base model.
+This will allow me to generate a new set of training data that can then be used to further train the base model.
 The idea is that by training the model with a mix of societal roles, it will learn to produce outputs that are more aligned with societal values and norms.